Breijen/breijen/README.md

 ---

-### 🎨 **Syntax Highlighter for Recolon**
-There is a very barebones syntax highlighter available for Visual Studio Code.
-You can find it in a separate [repository]([https://github.com/yourusername/recolon-vscode-syntax](https://github.com/Breijen/recolon-highlights)).

----

 ⭐ **Fun Fact:**
 - I write better code with a guitar on my lap and a cappuccino by my side.